tobiasgehring/python-namespace/README.md

 A namespace has the following attributes

 - `root`: link to the class object.
-- `parent`: link to the parent namespace
+- `parent_namespace`: link to the parent namespace

 Repeated namespaces have furthermore the following attributes